 As we have already noted, we should not expect the Spirit to make His will known to us if there is anything in our lives that we have not surrendered to Him.
-"Let not that man think that he will receive anything from the Lord" (James 1:7).
+"Let not that man think that he will receive anything from the Lord" (James 1:7 KJV).
 But if to the best of our knowledge we have surrendered our lives completely unto Jesus, then we should ask God for guidance.
 Praying is the most obvious first step.
 Fasting is another measure that we can use as a form of pleading with God.
 If we are negligent in our responsibility to pray, then we should not expect the Spirit to give the guidance we need.
 (See James 4:2b.)

 As we pray, we need to wait for God to make His will known.
 This is the pattern we saw in the Acts narrative about Paul.
 We observed how the believers at Antioch fasted and prayed before the Holy Spirit made His will known.
 We saw that when the Spirit restrained Paul and Silas from going to Bithynia, they did not go.
 Their journey was slowed and interrupted.
-They surely prayed since being restricted by the Spirit.
-They did not pick the pace back up until Paul first had a vision.
-Then, only after discussing it (and praying over it), did they pick the pace back up but in a different direction.
-Their plans were submitted to Jesus at all times and they waited until the Spirit made His will clear until they resumed.
+Whenever they were delayed, they would pray looking to God to show or confirm the way.
+After Paul had a vision, they discussed it and prayed about it.
+Then they resumed in the direction God had told them to go.
+Their plans were submitted to Jesus at all times, and they waited until the Spirit made His will clear until they resumed.
 Likewise, we need to be willing to wait upon the Lord.
 It shows Him that we are gladly submitted to His leadership instead of our own.

 Seek counsel from godly people within the church.
 Assuming that we are already seeking the Spirit's direction ourselves in prayer, we should be on the lookout for Him to show us His will.
 Very often, He makes His will known through other Christians.
 After Paul had the vision of the man from Macedonia, he immediately began to talk with Silas about it.
 TOGETHER, they concluded that the Spirit was telling them to go to Macedonia.

-The narrative in Acts clearly shows a pattern of believers seeking guidance together in prayer and the pattern also shows that the Spirit provided the guidance they sought when they came together in prayer.
+The narrative in Acts clearly shows a pattern of believers seeking guidance together in prayer and the pattern also shows that the Spirit provided the guidance when they came together in prayer.
 If we are not willing to tell our brothers and sisters about our need for guidance, it reflects an independent spirit.
 In the following passage, Jesus indicates that His ear is bent toward the assembly of believers.
 When two or three of them are gathered together, He is in the midst of them and that their agreement about a matter adds significant weight to the request.

-8Verily I say unto you, Whatsoever ye shall bind on earth shall be bound in heaven: and whatsoever ye shall loose on earth shall be loosed in heaven.
-19Again I say unto you, That if two of you shall agree on earth as touching any thing that they shall ask, it shall be done for them of my Father which is in heaven.
-20For where two or three are gathered together in my name, there am I in the midst of them" (Matthew 18:18-20).
+"Verily I say unto you, Whatsoever ye shall bind on earth shall be bound in heaven: and whatsoever ye shall loose on earth shall be loosed in heaven.
+Again I say unto you, That if two of you shall agree on earth as touching any thing that they shall ask, it shall be done for them of my Father which is in heaven.
+For where two or three are gathered together in my name, there am I in the midst of them" (Matthew 18:18-20 KJV).